Want to increase your conversion rate by over 200%? Customer stories convert like crazy and customer testimonial videos tell those stories the best.

 The key is to enable your customers to record the video as hassle-free as possible.
 In order to make that happen, you need to have a tried-and-tested interface and recording system in place.
 Dedicated testimonial software tools provide just that.

 Trustmary is the best testimonial tool that enables you just that.
-Get started right away and sign up now or book a demo and we’ll help you get started.

 In addition to being the most cost-efficient and hassle-free way to collect testimonial videos, it can also be integrated natively with your CRM (Hubspot and Pipedrive)